-Hailing from the first dairy cooperative in Northern Europe, TINE SA’s reputation for quality has deep ties to its history.
-And yet, the brand also has its eyes on the future: TINE is on a mission to become an innovative and adaptive food producer, distributor, and branding company by 2025, and TINEs CIO, Christen Rehn, identified Enterprise Architecture (EA) as a powerful tool on the path towards achieving its vision.
+Hailing from the first dairy cooperative in Northern Europe, TINE’s reputation for quality has deep ties to tradition and its history.
+Yet the brand also has its eyes on the future: TINE is on a mission to become an innovative and adaptive food producer, distributor, and branding company by 2025, and TINE's then-CIO, Christen Rehn, identified Enterprise Architecture (EA) as a powerful booster on the path towards achieving its vision.

 TINE SA: Key Facts